By Kevin Collison

 Just two weeks after Gordon Biersch, a national brewpub chain, pulled out of its 8,500 square-foot corner at 14th and Walnut, Cordish and the Power & Light District landed the kind of home-grown tenant that many would like to see more of in the entertainment district.

-It’s called County Line Ice House, and although the concept is Southern, its execution will be local by Joe’s Kansas City and the Black Napkin restaurant group, which owns the popular Westport Ale House and the relatively new Rockhill Grill, which took over the former Cashew space at 20th and Grand.
+It’s called County Line Ice House, and although the concept is Southern, its execution will be local by Joe’s Kansas City and the Back Napkin restaurant group, which owns the popular Westport Ale House and the relatively new Rockhill Grille, which took over the former Cashew space at 20th and Grand.

 Its landmark gas station operation in KCK at 47th Avenue and Mission Road is a pilgrimage site for barbecue lovers from throughout the country.

 Stehney said after opening a third Joe’s five years ago, he was looking for a new way to serve customers.

 “We wanted to keep the high volume, high demand character, but not to be a chain,” he said.
 “With the ice house concept, we’ll have full service and a bar.